-20 Covid 19 Impact
+21 Covid 19 Impact

+in many countries, including india, there has been severe disruption to regular business operations due to lockdowns, restrictions and other emergency measures imposed by the Government.
 The COVID-19 lockdowns have had a worldwide impact, the ramifications of which will play out over the next few months and years.
 The situation is evolving and the assessment of impact due to COVID-19 is a continuous process, given the uncertainties.
-The Company will periodically make an assessment of the situation and its impact on our business during the financial year 2020-21 and undertake necessary actions to mitigate any negative impacts to business.
-Nonetheless, the business is expected to stabilise in the medium term.
+However, the Company will continue to monitor any material changes to future economic conditions.

-The Company, at present, has no operational business activity and hence does not expect any material fall in its net worth value owing to this reduction in business operations and hence there will be no impact on going concern.
-There were no significant adjusting events that would have any material impact in the Company's financial statements for the year ended 31 March 2020.
+The company, at present, does not expect any material fall in its net worth value and hence there will be no impact on going concern.
+There were no significant adjusting events that would have any material impact in the Company's Financial Statements for the year ended 31 March 2021.

-Creative Port Development Private Limited Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020 (All amounts in ₹ lacs, unless otherwise stated)
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2021 (All amounts in ₹ lacs, unless otherwise stated)

-21 Related party disclosures
+22 Related party disclosures

-Information on related party transactions as required by Ind AS - 24 - Related Party Disclosures for the year ended 31 March 2020.
+Information on related party transactions as required by Ind AS - 24 - Related Party Disclosures for the year ended 31 March i.
+Parties where control exists: